-When the device attempts to respond to a detection by Threat Discovery Appliance (TDA), it generates an entry in the threat mitigation logs.
+When the device attempts to respond to a detection by Threat Discovery Appliance (TDA) or Deep Discovery Inspector, it generates an entry in the threat mitigation logs.

 The threat mitigation log displays the following information.

 TABLE 6-5.
 Threat mitigation log fields